DestinyJoyner/Pern-Portfolio-Backend/READme.md

 - To the `.env` file, add a `SECRET_TOKEN` variable and set to a generated hex value you can get here -> https://www.browserling.com/tools/random-hex

 - This `SECRET_TOKEN` value is needed in order to successfully implement the user authentication/ web token features

+- You will need to be connected to your local database (POSTGRESQL) in order to successfully run the `.sql` files in the database folder.

+- You can run the command `dbinit` in your terminal to creat the tables necessary for this application

+- There isn't any initial seed data for theis application, however if you choose to add your own you can run the `dbseed` command to seed the data into your tables

 - Once the front end application is cloned down as well (link above), use your local host port and url as the environmental variable in the front end application.